riverrun/phauxth/UPGRADE_v2.md

 end
 ```

+In the function above, the attrs should be a map containing `%{user_id: user_id}`,
-with `Session.changeset` being something like:
+and the `Session.changeset` should be something like:

 ```
-def changeset(user, attrs) do
+def changeset(session, attrs) do session
-  user
   |> set_expires_at(attrs)
   |> cast(attrs, [:user_id])
   |> validate_required([:user_id])